SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Experiment

 \subsection{Ablation Study}

 In order to validate the effectiveness of each component, we conduct a series of ablation experiments, as shown in Tab.~\ref{tab:ablation}.
-Comparing with only use IE of CLIP (row 1), the method based on text-visual contrastive learning as CLIP (row 2) achieves 3.93\% increase in IoU and 2.94\% improving in F1.
+Corresponding to SAIN, we use STAR~\cite{Zheng_2021_ICCV_changestar} as the default image pair construction method if without SAIN.
+It achieves 3.93\% increasing in IoU and 2.94\% improving in F1, comparing with only use image encoder (ViT) of CLIP (row 1).
 It demonstrates the feasibility of text-visual contrastive learning.
-From rows 3-5, we validate the effectiveness of text-visual alignment, DTCO, and single-temporal training strategy proposed in our approach.
-Comparing to the original CLIP (row 2), the improvements achieved through these components are significant.
-In row 6, we evaluate the combined effect of the alignment and DTCO, which results 5.2\% increase in IoU and 3.66\% increase in F1 comparing with row 2, further highlighting the effectiveness of our proposed ChangeCLIP approach.
-Finally, in row 7, we demonstrate the additional improvement achieved by SAIN.
+From rows 3-9, we validate the effectiveness of local patch-visual alignment $lva$, visual-context alignment $pca$, DTCO, and SAIN.
+Comparing row 8 with row 2, we evaluate the combined effect of the alignments and DTCO, which results 9.73\% increase in F1 and 5.2\% increase in IoU.
+Comparing the row 8 with row 9, SCL exhibits a lower F1 but a higher IoU.
+This is because SAIN fully simulates changes in natural scenarios, unlike the random matching approach in STAR, which tends to cause excessive sensitivity to changes.
+It indicates that the SAIN is more effective for domain generalization learning.

-Additionally, we conduct ablation experiments on the hyperparameter in Equation~\ref{loss-overall}, as shown in Tab.~\ref{tab:hypepara}.
-The close resemblance of the results demonstrates the robustness of our method.
+Additionally, we conduct ablation experiments on the hyperparameter in Eq.~\ref{eq:loss-overall}, as shown in Tab.~\ref{tab:hypepara}.
+Setting $\alpha$ and $\beta$ to 0.1 yields the optimal performance under our experimental settings.
+It also supports the earlier theoretical proposition of using $\mathcal{L}_{lva}, \mathcal{L}_{pca,po}$ and $\mathcal{L}_{pca,pa}$ as an auxiliary loss in Eq.~\ref{eq:loss-overall}.

+To validate the effect of fine-tuning the CLIP~\cite{radford2021learning} image encoder, we conduct comparative experiments on the effect of the learning rate multiplier for CLIP image encoder, as shown in the Tab.~\ref{tab:weight}.
+We validate on the LEVIR-CD~\cite{levir-cd} dataset.
+From the Tab.~\ref{tab:weight}, it can be observed that the model achieves stable and favorable performance when it is set to $0.1*lr$ under our experimental setup.